 There is indeed nothing original, almost everything is inspired, but there is undoubtedly a fine line that turns fatal when missed.
 Perhaps, this is something to take home despite the almost bland direction.

-The story was good, the way it was depicted was not.
+The story was good, but the way it was depicted was not.
 Tell us, what do you think?